MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/admin/portal-consumption-reports.md

 ## Download reports

-The individual reports are available for a duration of 30 days preceding the date you select while downloading the reports.
+The individual reports contain data for a duration of 30 days preceding the date you select while downloading the reports.

 To download the reports: